future-tech-artifficial-intelligence/AGI-concept-api-google-gemini-2.0-flash-english-version/SEARX_DOCUMENTATION.md

 ## Overview

-The integrated Searx search system allows the artificial intelligence API GOOGLE GEMINI 2.0 FLASH to perform autonomous real-time searches using HTML parsing instead of traditional web scraping.
-This approach offers superior performance and better reliability.
+Docker installation is necessary because Docker will enable support for the open-source metasearch engine Searx.
+This is essential so that artificial intelligence API GOOGLE GEMINI 2.0 FLASH can perform internet searches and improve autonomously using the Searx metasearch engine.

 ## 🎯 Features